bram-me/JobConnect/README.md

 This project is a design based one.
 I used standard HTML, CSS, JAVASCRIPT to design this beautiful template and this design is inspired from the website [Cornell Tech](https://tech.cornell.edu/)

 ## Live Demo
 This project is deployed in github.
-Please visit ([https://jobconnect-2mny.onrender.com/]) or click [LIVE DEMO]([(https://jobconnect-2mny.onrender.com/)/)/ to preview the webpage design.
+Please visit ([https://jobconnect-2mny.onrender.com/]) to preview the webpage design.
 ## Platform
 This template is developed using HTML5, CSS3, [Bootstrap(4.3.1)](https://getbootstrap.com/docs/4.3/getting-started/introduction/) and I used JavaScript libraries like [Flickity](https://flickity.metafizzy.co/), [Slick slider](https://kenwheeler.github.io/slick/).
 For IDE, I used [VScode](https://code.visualstudio.com/).